 We love to share the great experiences at Trout Lake Nature Center.
 We offer many events every year to bring our visitors on the journey with us.
 From nature walks, musical events, Nature Sprouts program, scouting events, holiday events and more we bring excitement to the study and enjoyment of nature and wildlife.
 Tell your friends, neighbors and classmates about us and follow us on Facebook, Twitter and Instagram to stay up-to-date.
 Learn More.

-To see the joy on a child’s face as they encounter one of our box turtles or any one of the other critters that make the Trout Lake Nature Center home, reminds us why we do what we do.
-A visit to our dock on Trout Lake to watch the sunset is a wonderful peaceful way to end the day.
-There is much to do on the 230 acre property, with several trails, a swinging bridge and picnic area.
+To see the joy on children’s face as they encounter one of our turtle, snakes or other critters that make the Trout Lake Nature Center home reminds us why we do what we do.
+A walk on a trail and boardwalk to the dock on Trout Lake is a peaceful and scenic experience.
+The 230-acre property features a museum, educational displays, several trails, a swinging bridge and picnic area.
 Don’t miss our stunning grandfather oaks.

 Welcome to Trout Lake Nature Center